camfindlay/nzgoal-se/pages/review-and-release-process.md

 ##### 58

-If for some reason you are applying an alternative open source software licence, you may wish to check whether the entity that maintains the licence has instructions on how to apply it.
+If for some reason you are applying an alternative FOSS licence, you may wish to check whether the entity that maintains the licence has instructions on how to apply it.
 Alternatively, you could follow the approach suggested above for the MIT licence or the Free Software Foundation’s suggested approach for the GPL.

 ### Stage 5: Release the software